 A few things became apparent during the project – first, the album will no longer be called “Wednesday’s Child”, as it didn’t fit with the style of the album anymore.
 The song ‘Wednesday’s Child’ is just a little too slow and woeful to be a title track – we’re working on a title that fits with the album better.
-Second, as the quality of the songs will be so much higher, we need to re-record all 5 songs from the EP using the new equipment (we knew this would be the case, but just to let y’all know).
+Second, as the quality of the songs will be so much higher, we need to re-record all 5 songs from the EP using the new equipment.
 They’ll also be reworked slightly to make them sound better.

-Day 1 of Recording: I sat around at home drinking tea with the team (Hank – engineer; Jamie – engineer; Tim – producer/guitarist), sorting out our plan of attack, writing out chord sheets, talking shop, etc. All boring stuff that doesn’t need to be written about here.
-I don’t have any photos of that day, so here is a cute photo I took of Hank and Bongo (my soft toy monkey) in the house:
+Day 1: I sat around at home drinking tea with the team (Hank – engineer; Jamie – engineer; Tim – co-producer/guitarist), sorting out our plan of attack, writing out chord sheets, talking shop, etc.

-Day 2 of Recording: After 6 months of no periods due to my contraceptive implant, I got the most painful period EVAR.
-I stayed at home with a hot water bottle and some feminax, while Hank and Jamie did engineer-y things at the studio – setting up previously-recorded guide tracks, sorting out equipment, and such-like.
-Cookie monster had a good time riding the faders:
+Day 2: After 6 months of no periods due to my contraceptive implant, I got the most painful period EVER.
+I stayed at home with a hot water bottle, some co-codamol, and my lyric book, while Hank and Jamie did engineer-y things at the studio – setting up previously-recorded guide tracks, sorting out equipment, and such-like.

 Day 3 of Recording: my first day in the studio!